tailhook/vagga/docs/build_steps.rst

    path
         Target directory (absolue path inside the resulting container) to copy (either ``path`` or ``temporary-mount`` required)

+   rules
+        List of rules for copying.
+Similarly to :step:`Copy` command, if this list is specified we copy only files matching rules from `source` to `path` instead of full directory.

+        .. versionadded:: v0.8.1

    temporary-mount
         A directory to mount ``source`` into.
 This is useful if you don't want